rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 # Configuration

-By default, the Virtual IPSL is configured to open a single port attached at 9600 baud to one USB serial port adapter on //dev/ttyUSB0.
-However, a wide variety of serial port configurations are possible, up to eight distinct ports per running instance (for the default Flex command protocol, but more can be added for manual configurations).
+By default, the Virtual IP2SL is configured to open a single port attached at 9600 baud to one USB serial port adapter on //dev/ttyUSB0.
+However, a wide variety of serial port configurations are possible, up to eight serial ports per Virutal IP2SL instance.

-o serial port adapters
-with an assortment of baud rates.
-However, you will want to configure this to your exact use cases.
-Additionally, you can comment out any ports you do not want accessible.
+Below is an example of four USB serial ports connected.
 See the "[iTach Flex TCP API Specification](https://www.globalcache.com/files/releases/flex-16/API-Flex_TCP_1.6.pdf)" PDF manual for the available configuration values for each serial port.

-Here is an example:

 ```yaml
 serial: